Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Selasa, 30 September 2025 11.31.37 UTC
+- WIB: Selasa, 30 September 2025 12.28.07 UTC
-- WITA: Selasa, 30 September 2025 12.31.37 UTC
+- WITA: Selasa, 30 September 2025 13.28.07 UTC
-- WIT: Selasa, 30 September 2025 13.31.37 UTC
+- WIT: Selasa, 30 September 2025 14.28.07 UTC

 Kutipan Inspiratif:
-"Life is like a steering wheel, it only takes one small move to change your entire direction."
+"The evolution of human mentality has put us all in vitro now behind the glass wall of our own ingenuity."

-Kategori: motivational
+Kategori: nature